techscribr/techscribr.github.io/_posts/adtech/2025-12-06-adtech-intro.md

 ### a.
 The Demand-Side Platform (DSP)

 The DSP is the advertiser’s command center.
-It acts as an **intelligent stockbroker**, allowing brands to manage campaigns across multiple ad exchanges through a single interface.
+It acts similar to an **intelligent stockbroker**, allowing brands to manage campaigns across multiple ad exchanges through a single interface.
 It uses advanced algorithms to analyze billions of real-time signals to decide which impressions are worth a bid.

 * **Core Function:** Analyzes user data (location, history etc.) and page context to calculate the optimal bid for a specific impression.
 * **Prominent Players:**